 Instructions

-- Wash the strawberries in cold water and drain the excess water.16 oz Strawberries
+- Wash the strawberries in cold water and drain the excess water.450 g (16 oz) Strawberries

 - Put the strawberries into the saucepan along with the sugar and heat on a medium heat.
-If the strawberries are fresh, add a small splash of water to the pan too (not required for frozen strawberries).½ cup Extra-Fine White Sugar
+If the strawberries are fresh, add a small splash of water to the pan too (not required for frozen strawberries).100 g (½ cup) Granulated Sugar

 - Heat, stirring occasionally until the strawberries start to soften and break down.
 Mash them a little with a potato masher or wooden spoon to help them.